Moffi-bit/Moffi-bit/README.md

-I create visualization applications, data collection and processing tools, etc.
+I enjoy creating and finding bugs in applications.